Achlys2004/Restaurant-Management-System/README.md

-Here’s an improved version of the README for your GitHub repository:

----

 # Restaurant Management System 🍽️

 This project is a full-featured Restaurant Management System designed using Database Management System (DBMS) principles and Software Engineering practices.
 It includes a web interface built with Streamlit to interact seamlessly with the database for streamlined restaurant operations.